HDFGroup/h5serv/README.rst

 To run h5serv as a docker container you just need to install Docker (no Python, h5py, etc. needed).

 * Install docker: https://docs.docker.com/installation/#installation.
-* Run the h5serv image: ``docker run -p 5000:5000 -d -v &lt;mydata&gt;:/data hdfgroup/h5serv`` where &lt;mydata&gt; is
+* Run the h5serv image: ``docker run -p 5000:5000 -d -v <mydata>:/data hdfgroup/h5serv`` where <mydata> is
-the folder that contains any HDF5 files you want to made available through the h5serv REST API.
+the folder path that contains any HDF5 files you want to made available through the h5serv REST API.
+Since requests to the server can modify (or delete!) content, you probably want to create a new folder and copy files to it.
 * Go to http://192.168.99.100:5000/ in your browser to verify the server is up and running (replace 192.168.99.100 with the IP address of the system or VM that is running the container).